 Molina's ToC program focus is person-centered collaborative care coordination.
-Our Transitions team works closely with Care Management, Discharge Planners, Health Home staff, Community Health Workers, Pharmacy, providers and caregivers.
-This proactive collaboration helps assess for and remove barriers prior to discharge.
-This interdisciplinary approach ultimately results in improved health outcomes and reduced re-admissions.
-The ToC Team provides oversight to assure appropriate collaboration and confirms the member's identified needs have been addressed.
-Weekly care review meetings led by a Molina Medical Director allow for discussion and planning for complex and difficult transitions.
+Our Transitions team works closely with care management, discharge planners, health home staff, community health workers, pharmacy, Providers and caregivers.
+This proactive collaboration helps assess and remove barriers prior to discharge.
+This interdisciplinary approach ultimately results in improved health outcomes and reduced readmissions.
+The ToC team provides oversight to assure appropriate collaboration and confirms the Member's identified needs have been addressed.
+Weekly care review meetings led by a Molina medical director allow for discussion and planning for complex and difficult transitions.

-Molina members may be contacted by a ToC Coach via a face-to-face or telephonic visit while in the inpatient setting.
+Molina Members may be contacted by a ToC Coach via a face-to-face or telephonic visit while in the inpatient setting.
 The ToC Coach with the facility care team works to develop an individual care transition plan.
-The member will receive a call within 2 to 3 business days after discharge.
-The ToC Coach will assess the member's ability to make and attend all needed follow up appointments, complete medication reconciliation, nutrition management, patient's understanding of illness and how to recognize worsening symptoms, when to call their Primary Care Physician and encourage use of a health journal, assess home safety, the member's support network and community connections, and will assist the member with obtaining immediate psychosocial needs such as food, transportation, clothing, social support, advocacy and other community-based resources.
-The ToC may continue to provide care coordination for up to 30 days, based on member needs and preferences.
-During each follow-up contact, primarily performed via telephone, the ToC Coach ensures that the goals of the Individualized Care Plan have been met and the member has successfully transitioned to a lower level of care.
-As the Transitions of Care process nears completion, Molina's ToC Coach will identify any ongoing needs that a member may have and, if needed, coordinate a referral to the Molina Case Management program or Primary Care Physician who will work with the member to address those needs going forward.
+The Member will receive a call within two (2) to three (3) business days after discharge.
+The ToC Coach will assess the Member's ability to make and attend all needed follow up appointments, complete medication reconciliation, nutrition management, patient's understanding of illness and how to recognize worsening symptoms, when to call their PCP and encourage use of a health journal, assess home safety, the Member's support network and community connections, and will assist the Member with obtaining immediate psychosocial needs such as food, transportation, clothing, social support, advocacy and other community-based resources.

+The ToC may continue to provide care coordination for up to 30 days, based on the Member's needs and preferences.
+During each follow-up contact, primarily performed via telephone, the ToC coach ensures that the goals of the ICP have been met and the Member has successfully transitioned to a lower level of care.
+As the ToC process nears completion, Molina's ToC coach will identify any ongoing needs that a Member may have and, if needed, coordinate a referral to the Molina case management program or PCP who will work with the Member to address those needs going forward.

-Molina's standard of care for Transitions of Care includes the following and requires these elements be completed by the facilities, Primary Care Provider, Molina Contracted Staff, Care Managers or Molina Transitions of Care coach for each member as they transition between care settings.
+Molina's standard of care for ToC includes the following and requires these elements be completed by the facilities, PCP, Molina contracted staff, care managers or Molina ToC coach for each Member as they transition between care settings.

-- Assess and stratify members into levels of risk to target members at higher risk of readmission. - Create an individual care plan to mitigate readmission to include:
+- Assess and stratify Members into levels of risk to target Members at higher risk of readmission. - Create an individual care plan to mitigate readmission to include:

-Health education to support discharge care needs, for example: Medication management, ensure follow-up appointments are attended, self-management of conditions, when and how to seek medical care.
+Health education to support discharge care needs, for example medication management, ensure follow-up appointments are attended, self-management of conditions, when and how to seek medical care.
 Care planning is to include caregivers as needed.